redhat-cip/edeploy/docs/AHC.rst

 VERBOSE              Boolean.
 Enable the verbose mode DEBUG                Boolean.
-Enable debug mode (start a ssh_server for further access) IP                   A list of network device configuration (see below for details) SESSION              Define a session name to name subdirectories when uploading results
+Enable debug mode (start a ssh_server for further access) IP                   A list of network device configuration (see below for details) SESSION              Define a session name to name sub-directories when uploading results
                      into the HEALTHDIR directory (see below) DESTRUCTIVE_MODE     Requires a write test to the local disks.
                      Be warned, that will **DESTROY ANY DATA ON DISKS**